koldinger/Tardis/README.md

 * tardis  (Client): The tardis client process, which creates backup data and pushes it to the server
 * tardisfs (TardisFS): A FUSE based file system which provides views of the various backup sets.
 * regenerate (Regenerate): A program to retrieve an individual verson of the file without using the TardisFS
+* lstardis (List): List versions of files and directories in the database.
-* tardisremote (HttpInterface): A server, still under development, which provides a web api for retrieving information in the tardis database, for use by regenerate and tardisfs.
-Simplifies the
+* tardisremote (HttpInterface): A server, still under development, which provides a web api for retrieving information in the tardis database, for use by regenerate, tardisfs, and lstardis

 Tardis is currently under development, but is at beta level.
 Features currently planned to be implemented: